- Number of servers: 6/10

 - Limited pricing plans

-SecureLine VPN comes from cybersecurity company Avast, known to most for its antivirus software.
-Its VPN has a sleek interface, strong encryption, and high connection speeds.
+Avast, known for its antivirus also offers Secureline VPN with a sleek interface, strong encryption, and high connection speeds.

 However, it still lags behind some of the bigger names in the industry when it comes to the number of features.

-Is what SecureLine VPN offers good enough to ensure your online privacy and security?
-Can you use this service for things such as streaming and torrenting?
+In this review, let’s check if it is good enough to ensure your online privacy and security?
+Can you use this service for streaming and torrenting?

-We ran a few tests on local and long-distance servers to see the differences in speed between a regular connection and a VPN connection.
+We ran a few tests on local and long-distance servers to see the differences in speed, with and without a VPN connection.

 Finally, we tested the ping rate or latency speed after connecting to the Avast SecureLine VPN server in New York.
 It almost doubled from 84ms to 161ms, which is expected when connecting to long-distance servers.